seehuhn/epublatex/README.rst

   cd epublatex
   go run main.go examples/nonsense.tex

-This will hopefully generate EPUB output in the file ``test.epub``.
+This will hopefully generate EPUB output in the file ``nonsense.epub``.
 The code still has many rough edges and known problems:

-  * The output file name is currently fixed to ``test.epub``.
-  * Currently the program must be run in the root directory of the epublatex source tree.
-  * Only a very small subset of LaTeX is implemented.
+  * Only a small subset of LaTeX is implemented.
-  * The program keeps a cache of rendered images in some directory (``$HOME/Library/Caches/de.seehuhn.ebook/maths/`` on MacOS, and ``$HOME/.cache/de.seehuhn.ebook/maths/`` on Linux).
-Currently, files are never removed from the cache, so you will need to manually delete the contents of the cache directory from time to time.
   * I am still making large changes to the code without any attempt at backwards compatibility.

+Note: The program keeps a cache of rendered images in some directory (``$HOME/Library/Caches/de.seehuhn.ebook/maths/`` on MacOS, and ``$HOME/.cache/de.seehuhn.ebook/maths/`` on Linux).

 Structure of the Code
 ---------------------